learn-co-curriculum/dsc-more-on-missing-data/README.md

 ## Checking for Duplicates

-While `df.info()` is a good initial spot check for missing values, it may not catch more subtle anomolies in the data such as duplicates.
+While `df.info()` is a good initial spot check for missing values, it may not catch more subtle anomalies in the data such as duplicates.
 While these values are populated, it is always worrisome if we have observation rows with identical data.

 ```python